freelawproject/x-ray/README.md

 ## How it works

-Under the covers, `x-ray` uses the high-performant [PyMuPDF project][mu] to parse PDFs.
+Under the covers, `xray` uses the high-performant [PyMuPDF project][mu] to parse PDFs.
+It has been a wonderful project to work with.

 You can read the source to see how it works, but the general idea is to:

-1. Find rectangles in the PDF.
+1. Find rectangles in a PDF.

-2. Find letters that are under those rectangles.
+2. Find letters in the same location

-Things get tricky in a couple places:

- - letters without [ascenders][asc] are taller than they seem and might not be entirely under the rectangle
- - drawings in PDFs can contain multiple rectangles
- - text under redactions can be on purpose (like if it says "XXX" or "privileged", etc)
- - text on top of rectangles is very common in forms, so we use the draw order of the PDF to detect this

-And so forth.
-We do our best.
+3. Render the rectangle

+4. Inspect the rectangle to see if it's all one color

+The PDF format is a big and complicated one, so it's difficult to do all this l and perfectly.
+We do our best, but there's always more to do to make it better.
+Donations and sponsored work help.

 ## Contributions